WAHVZ/Registration-Management-System/README.md

     Changes to be done:
     - Name your own database file and table name at line 8 and 9.
     - To enable printing function, comment-out line 99 and uncomment 100 and 101.
-    - Logo image path at line 188 and background image path at line 165.
     - Should this app be called in a local environment, then the terminal/ powershell path must be inside the parent folder, App.

 #### widgets.py — SearchableComboBox widget